happynoom/DeepTrade/README.md

 ## Trading Plans

    Every day, at the time before market close (nearer is better), input history features into the network, then we get an output value p.
-This p mean an advice of next-day's position.
+This p mean an advice of next-day's position (percentage of capital).
 If p=0, we should sell all we have before close.
 If p is positive, we should keep a poistion of p to next day, sell the redundant or buy the insufficient.

 ## Experimental Results